-When a licensee conveys an estimate of replacement cost to the insurance-buying public, certain standards are to be met.
+The California Code of Regulations (CCR 2695.183) states that when a licensee conveys an estimate of replacement cost to the insurance-buying public, certain standards must be met.
 The estimate of replacement cost must include the expenses that would reasonably be incurred to rebuild the insured structure(s) in its entirety.
 Consideration of components and features of the insured structure should including at least the following:

-Type of foundation;
+- Type of foundation;

-- Type of frame; - Roofing materials and type of roof; - Siding materials and type of siding; - Whether the structure is located on a slope; - Building code upgrades - Size of the entire structure and square footage of the living space; - Geographic location of property; - Number of stories and any nonstandard wall heights; - Materials used in, and generic types of, interior features and finishes, such as, where applicable, the type of heating and air conditioning system, walls, flooring, ceiling, fireplaces, kitchen, and bath(s); - Age of the structure or the year it was built; and - Size and type of attached garage. - Additional costs associated with building a single or custom home
+- Type of frame;

+- Roofing materials and type of roof;

+- Siding materials and type of siding;

+- Whether the structure is located on a slope;

+- Building code upgrades

+- Size of the entire structure and square footage of the living space;

+- Geographic location of property;

+- Number of stories and any nonstandard wall heights;

+- Materials used in, and generic types of, interior features and finishes, such as, where applicable, the type of heating and air conditioning system, walls, flooring, ceiling, fireplaces, kitchen, and bath(s);

+- Age of the structure or the year it was built; and

+- Size and type of attached garage.

+- Additional costs associated with building a single or custom home

-The estimate of replacement cost should not be based upon the resale value of the land, or upon the amount or outstanding balance of any loan, nor on a deduction for physical depreciation.
+The estimate of replacement cost shall not be based upon the resale value of the land, or upon the amount or outstanding balance of any loan, nor on a deduction for physical depreciation.
 There follows a brief description of the above-mentioned categories.